cwarden45/DTC_Scripts/All_of_Us/README.md

 **Bitter taste**: I don't like bitter things, but I can definitely taste them.
 There are certain types of brocolli that I find bitter.
 However, for the brocolli and brussel sprouts that you usually find at the store, I don't think they are too bitter. (so, *may or may not* match report?)

 I was simply not reading my 23andMe report close enough, but I didn't realize this specifically related to the presence of phenylthiocarbamide (PTC) in the food.
-I don't currently see the full name, but both 23andMe and All of Us report my [rs713598](https://www.ncbi.nlm.nih.gov/snp/rs713598) genotype as C/C.  For example, one of the sentences mentioning "PTC" in the 23andMe report is "*PTC isn't usually found in the human diet, but it is similar to chemicals present in vegetables like broccoli and brussels sprouts*."
+I don't currently see the full name of the chemical in the 23andMe report, but both 23andMe and All of Us report my [rs713598](https://www.ncbi.nlm.nih.gov/snp/rs713598) genotype as C/C.  For example, one of the sentences mentioning "PTC" in the 23andMe report is "*PTC isn't usually found in the human diet, but it is similar to chemicals present in vegetables like broccoli and brussels sprouts*."

 **Cilantro preference**: I don't a strong cilantro preference, good or bad (so, does *not* match report, ***but*** report says that this association is not very predictive - almost like this is not supposed to match for a lot of people?)